1 2025 Papua DJI 20251101071037 0514 (1)

 10 2025 Papua B0012192 (2)

 The glacier is beyond the standard trekking routes, so Klaus is joined by a local military guard who lends a hand during the survey process.
-Image Credit: Project Pressure
+Image Credit: Klaus Thymann

-The team flew two drones: a primary unit for the main survey and a second to fly very close between the rocks to try and capture the glacier.
-They took thousands of georeferenced images using ground control points.
+The team flew two drones: a primary unit for the main survey and a second to fly very close between the rocks to try to capture the glacier. .

 The mission was not without its hurdles; a temporary loss of radio link triggered an automatic return-to-home sequence, highlighting the technical risks of high-altitude operations.
-Persistent weather delays strained food supplies and tested the team’s resilience.
+Careful problem-solving in the field ensured that the survey was fully executed.
+The team generated thousands of detailed georeferenced images for the 3D photogrammetry model.

 9 2025 Papua B0012175 (1)